 Member, BCNF Board

-Ryan Nakashima is senior product manager of digital subscriptions at Media News Group.
-Prior to that, he was a technology and media reporter at The Associated Press, where he worked for 13 years, most recently in the San Francisco Bay Area, covering Google.
-He has also worked at the Canadian Broadcasting Corporation, The Japan Times and Agence-France Presse in Tokyo.
+Ryan Nakashima is director of product management and subscriptions at Hearst Newspapers.
+Previously, he was senior product manager of digital subscriptions at Media News Group.
+A JSK Journalism Fellow at Stanford University in 2016-17, his product work and interest in pricing models for ad-free subscriptions was built on a career as a technology and media reporter at The Associated Press, where he worked for 13 years, most recently in the San Francisco Bay Area, covering Google.
+He also worked at the Canadian Broadcasting Corporation, The Japan Times and Agence-France Presse in Tokyo.
 After covering the movie and music industry’s transition from DVDs and CDs to streaming, he became more concerned that the newspaper industry was not turning the corner fast enough.
-He joined the John S. Knight Journalism Fellowships at Stanford in 2016-2017 with a focus on a pricing model for ad-free subscriptions.
-Ad-free subscriptions are now offered at nearly 50 news sites at MediaNews Group.
 He graduated with a bachelor in journalism from Carleton University in Ottawa, Canada where he was editor-in-chief of the student newspaper, The Charlatan.

 Alejandra Saragoza